cptn-io/docs/docs/settings/sso.md

 On successful login, you will be redirected to your cptn.io instance and will be automatically logged in.

 :::info
 We do not support Single Logout for SSO.
-Logging out from cptn.io instance will not automatically log your out from your identity provider.
+Logging out from cptn.io instance will not automatically log you out from your identity provider.
 :::